-Institutions of higher education are required by federal regulations to establish minimum standards of Satisfactory Academic Progress (SAP) for students receiving financial aid.
+Institutions of higher education are required by federal regulations to establish minimum requirements of Satisfactory Academic Progress (SAP) for students receiving financial aid.
 It is the expectation that students are to achieve minimum levels of progress toward completion of a degree.
 The progress is measured both qualitatively and quantitatively.
 The maximum timeframe for an academic program is divided into increments to ensure that the student is making sufficient progress toward completion of the degree.
-The institution will determine at the end of each increment (semester) if the student has completed a minimum of percentage of work toward completion of the degree.
-All semesters and credit hours attempted at the institution will calculate in this determination, regardless of whether or not the student has received financial aid in the past.
-The Standards will apply to all students applying for or receiving federal or state aid.
+The institution will determine at the end of each increment (semester) if the student has completed a minimum percentage of work toward completion of the degree.
+All transfer and attempted credit hours at the institution will calculate in this determination, regardless of whether or not the student has received financial aid in the past.
+The requirements will apply to all students applying for or receiving federal or state aid.

-The student is responsible for understanding the SAP policy and for being in compliance.
+The student is responsible for understanding the SAP policy and for maintaining compliance.
 The student is also responsible for understanding the consequences for noncompliance.
-All financial aid recipients are required to meet SAP guidelines established by Catawba Valley Community College (CVCC) and financial aid standards of progress, pursuant to Federal regulations.
+All financial aid recipients are required to meet SAP guidelines established by CVCC and financial aid requirements of progress, pursuant to Federal regulations.

 To be eligible for financial aid, students must meet the following minimum guidelines:

-Qualitative Standard—Maintain a minimum cumulative GPA of 2.00 each semester as computed by Financial Aid’s standards – this may be different that your transcript GPA.
-Developmental courses are not included in the semester GPA or cumulative GPA.
+Qualitative Standard—Maintain a minimum cumulative GPA of 2.00 each semester as computed by the Office of Scholarships and Financial Aid’s requirements – this may be different than your transcript GPA.
+Developmental courses are not included in the semester or cumulative GPA.

 Quantitative Standard— Complete 67% of all credit hours attempted from the beginning date of enrollment at the college.
 Developmental course hours are included in this measurement.
 Cumulative credit hours attempted will include all hours for which the student was enrolled as of the census date of the class (10% point of the class).
-Credit hours otherwise marked as forgiven under the previous Academic Forgiveness policy are included in hours attempted and hours completed if appropriate based on the grades received.
 Transfer credit hours that are accepted toward the student’s educational program will count as both attempted and completed hours.

 Maximum Time Frame— Complete the program of study within the maximum timeframe.
 Federal regulations specify that the timeframe may not exceed 150% of the published length of the program as measured in credit hours.
-(If the academic program length is 60 hours the maximum timeframe for the program cannot exceed 90 credit hours attempted).
-Credit hours for developmental courses required by placement testing will be excluded (up to 30 credit hours) from the 150% calculation of hours.
-Transfer credits accepted from other schools that apply toward the student’s program of study are included in the maximum timeframe.
+(If the academic program length is 60, hours the maximum timeframe for the program cannot exceed 90 credit hours attempted).
+Developmental and transfer credits that apply toward the student’s program of study are included in the maximum timeframe.

-The Financial Aid Office will monitor satisfactory academic progress for all students receiving or applying for federal or state aid to ensure that they are making progress toward program completion.
-The progress for all students receiving federal or state aid will be reviewed at the end of each semester.
-Students will be notified by email regarding the status.
+The Office of Scholarships and Financial Aid will monitor SAP for all students receiving or applying for federal or state aid to ensure that they are making progress toward program completion.
+SAP will be evaluated at the end of each semester.
+Students will be notified by email regarding their status.
 Failure to receive notification will not change the student’s status.
-Not enrolling for one or more terms does not change the student’s status.
+Not enrolling for one or more semesters does not change the student’s status.

 Cumulative Credit Hours Attempted—Cumulative credit hours attempted are defined as all credit hours attempted at CVCC, and all credit hours transferred from other institutions.
-Attempted credits include courses with grades of A, B, C, D, F, or P (pass), WP (withdraw passing), WF (withdraw failing), I (incomplete), or R (repeat) count as attempted hours.
+Attempted credits include courses with grades of A, B, C, D, F, P (pass), R (repeat), WP (withdraw passing), WF (withdraw failing), or I (incomplete).

-Repeated Courses—will be counted as hours attempted, hours completed, and also toward maximum credits allowable for each type of program for financial aid.
-Only one repetition of a previously passed course may be counted in the enrollment status.
-A course that has not been passed may count in the enrollment status until the course has been successfully completed.
+Repeated Courses—Repeated courses will be counted as hours attempted, hours completed, and also toward maximum credits allowable for each type of program for financial aid.

 Cumulative Credit Hours Completed—Credit hours successfully completed are defined as grades of A, B, C, D or P. Credit hours with a grade of F, WP, WF, I, or R do not count as successfully completed credit hours.